slskd/slskd/docs/config.md

 - Retrieving directory contents
 - Enqueueing downloads

 Users can be blacklisted by adding their username to the `members` list.
-Additionally, users can be blacklisted by IP address, or range of addresses by adding a CIDR entry to the `cidrs` list.
+Users can also be blacklisted by IP address, or range of addresses by adding a CIDR entry to the `cidrs` list.
+In addition, an external blacklist file containing CIDRs can be specified using `blacklistfile`, with each CIDR on its own line.
+Empty lines and lines starting with `#` are ignored.

 Users added to the blacklist will be blocked from enqueueing any new files.
 Any existing active or queued transfers will need to be cancelled manually.